Vimes: I know that one. "Who watches the watchmen?" Me, Mr. Pessimal.

 - A theme of Panopticon Quest.
 Panopticon are the latest incarnation of the Technocratic Union's Internal Affairs, given unlimited remit by Control to defend the Technocracy against all threats internal and external, but by the first time they appear onscreen, it's anyone's guess whether they're really doing their job or merely Control's pet murderers and the threats they allegedly curtail are just those who have fallen out of favour or earnt the personal ire of a member of Control rather than genuinely being an enemy of the Technocracy.

 - Most factions (save the totalitarian Jovian Junta) in Eclipse Phase have embraced or at least accepted sousveillance, mesh-linked sensors are everywhere and if crime or abuse of power by officials occurs the video goes viral.

-- Referenced in Knights of the Old Republic II in regards to the handmaidens supposedly policing jedi while serving directly under one.
+- Referenced in Knights of the Old Republic II: The Sith Lords in regards to the handmaidens supposedly policing Jedi while serving directly under one.

 - Thief: Deadly Shadows: The faction known as "The Keepers" has tasked themselves since before recorded history to keep balance in The City, yet they have very little internal policing and don't record their own history.
 This allowed one of their number to become an unchecked abomination, who became the Big Bad of that game.
 A note in the game even asks the question: "Who keeps the Keepers?"